tjcreedy/metamate/README.md

 #### `--detectionconfidence [0-1]`

-If `-r/--readingframe` is not specified, NUMTdumper will automatically detect the reading frame.
+If `-r/--readingframe` is not specified, metaMATE will automatically detect the reading frame.
 Higher values of this argument increase certainty in this detection.
 The default is 0.95, i.e. 95% confidence.

 #### `--detectionminstops n`

-If `-r/--readingframe` is not specified, NUMTdumper will automatically detect the reading frame.
+If `-r/--readingframe` is not specified, metaMATE will automatically detect the reading frame.
 Higher values of this argument increase the minimum number of stops that must be encountered in all reading frames before a reading frame can be selected.
 In cases of very small datasets, this value may need to be reduced from the default of 100.

 ### `dump`-specific arguments

 #### `-f/--outfasta path`

 `path` should be the path to a file to write retained ASVs to.
-If the file already exists, NUMTdumper will exit with an error unless `--overwrite` is set. `-f/--outfasta path` is only required if the other arguments specify a single output file; otherwise `-o/--outputdirectory` would be required.
+If the file already exists, metaMATE will exit with an error unless `--overwrite` is set. `-f/--outfasta path` is only required if the other arguments specify a single output file; otherwise `-o/--outputdirectory` would be required.

 #### `-C/--resultcache path`

-`path` to a '_resultcache' file output from a previous NUMTdumper run in mode `find`.
+`path` to a '\_resultcache' file output from a previous metaMATE run in mode `find`.
 If specified, `-i/--resultindex` is required.

 #### `-i/--resultindex n [n]`